Emergency Response Plan

 - Ensure that any injured person stays still until help has arrived, unless remaining in the area would expose them to imminent danger.

-- Provide Public Safety & Security with an oral report of the status of your staff or students.
+- Provide Public Safety with an oral report of the status of your staff or students.
 (Example: Room C-308: all accounted for, no injuries; or Room.
 B-130: two students with serious injuries (describe nature of injuries).

 Power Outage/Gas Leak